andyevers/trade-backtester/README.md

 -   [ ] In `Timeline.ts`, make reset() change things back to original state after settings start time.
 Keep in mind this may run hundreds or thousands of times syncronously while testing multiple strategies.
 -   [ ] Verify that all calculations are correct for `StrategyResultsAnalyzer.ts`. (especially sharpeRatio, calmarRatio, etc...)
 -   [ ] Take into consideration 252 trading days in a year when calculating returns
+-   [ ] Figure out what to do about positions opened but never closed in strategy analysis.
+This will mess with profit stats, expected returns, etc...